 Now, like all religious people, Pink worked out what the biographer calls a "justification," which as always is nothing but a rationalization.
 And the biographer gives Pink a pass, because he was such a splendid writer.
 So because of Pink's (and the biographer's) writing, Christians are once again urged to the fiction that one can seek and do the "will of God" in direct and continued disobedience to the Word of God.

 Because the second passage is utter nonsense, to a Biblical Christian.
 Disobeying God's direct, unambiguous and insistent commands to be personally in community, under the oversight of elders, is not "holiness of life," and it is not "sacrificial living for the Lord."
 It is indulgent and arrogant living for oneself.
 It is someone who didn't seem, in any way, to "get" what it means to live and think like a slave.

 In fact, mark the first passage.
 Not only was Pink too good to associate with imperfect saints (where he is not in charge and running things his way); he would not even accept visitors.
+Pink must have imagined that he had some mystical exemption from Romans 12:13, Hebrews 13:2, and 1 Peter 4:9 as well as the previously-noted commands.
 And while he wrote very critically and insistently upon evangelism, and how everyone else was doing it wrong, "The townspeople knew little about him, except that each day at a certain hour he took a walk through the town."
 So according to this, Pink "practiced holiness" by neither actually obeying the Word of God, nor even through practicing what he literarily preached.